simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 ### The Technical Foundation

 Flock Safety cameras contain **embedded WiFi modules** for connectivity and remote management.
-These modules broadcast identifiable network signatures that can be detected by devices operating in **promiscuous WiFi monitoring mode**.
+These modules broadcast identifiable network signatures detectable by devices operating in **promiscuous WiFi monitoring mode**.
 The Flock-You project exploits this characteristic through:

 #### 1. WiFi OUI (Organizationally Unique Identifier) Detection

 Every network interface has a **MAC address** consisting of:
-- **First 3 bytes (24 bits)**: OUI - identifies the manufacturer
+- **First 3 bytes (24 bits)**: OUI, which identifies the manufacturer
 - **Last 3 bytes**: Device-specific identifier

 Researchers **@NitekryDPaul** and the **DeFlockJoplin** community discovered **31 specific OUIs** consistently present in Flock Safety camera deployments: